StuartRiffle/ragtag-tiger/README.md

 But nobody has time for that, so to complete the circle you can configure a **moderator** LLM using `--llm-config-mod`.
 The moderator will look at all the other responses, perform a short quality analysis, then consolidate everything into one final answer.

-It does this as a RAG query.
+It does this as another RAG query.
 I don't know if that's a good idea or not yet.
 The moderator may need a bigger context window, etc. Use `--llm-mod-mode generation` to disable this meta-RAG stuff and produce the final draft using a simple LLM query.

 ### LLM config examples